 When establishing the criteria used to determine a TEA, Congress chose to use unemployment as the target metric over other measurements of poverty, such as average household income.
-As such, a TEA must experience unemployment of at least 150% the national average.
+As such, a high unemployment TEA must experience unemployment of at least 150% the national average.
 This allows for situations in which areas with low average incomes but high employment would not qualify as TEAs, whereas areas with high average incomes but low employment would qualify.
-While this seems counterintuitive, one of the goals of the EB-5 Program is to create employment, and targeting areas with low employment through TEA incentives is consistent with this goal.
+While this seems counterintuitive, one of the goals of the EB-5 program is to create employment, and targeting areas with low employment through TEA incentives is consistent with this goal.

-How are TEAs defined?
+How Are TEAs Defined?

 Considerations for Investors